-3. Set limits for each category
+3. Set limits for all categories

 If you’ve consistently spent more than your income, then your new spending limits might seem harsh.
 However, living within your means is critical to long-term financial and total well-being so it is important to be honest with yourself about this.

 If you cannot stick to the spending limits, then it might be time to start thinking about a flexible side hustle to supplement your income.

 After you’ve set your spending limits for each cycle, now comes the easy part of filling your cash envelopes.
 Either fill your envelopes with your next paycheck or once a month.
 Find a cycle that works best for you and try to stick to it.
 Make sure to avoid any unnecessary ATM fees while taking out cash.

 Once the money is in the correct cash envelope, you’ll need to diligently spend out of the appropriate cash envelope categories.
 If you have extra cash at the end of a cycle, then you can roll it into the next month or put it into your savings.

 As you continue to use the envelope money system, it is important to realize that you may need to adjust along the way.
 In fact, adjusting your budget along the way should be an expected part of the process.
 Don’t expect to nail your spending restrictions in the first month.